 • Microwave: We do not recommend heating the casserole or gratin in a microwave as it will make the breadcrumb crust soggy and unappetizing.

-Mashed Potatoes and Bourbon Sweet Potato Mash
+Mashed Potatoes & Bourbon Sweet Potato Mash

 • Microwave: Remove the plastic lid and heat on high for 4-6 minutes, or until heated through.
 Stop and stir every 60 seconds to ensure even heating.